cvlab-epfl/gecco/gecco-jax/README.md

 2. Load model weights (be careful to use the exponential moving average weights, not the "regular" ones)
 3. Use sampling methods on the model object

 Since the config files may be in various places outside of this directory, we provide a utility called `gecco.load_config` to load the config files by path (instead of the standard import system).
-Your usecases should be mostly covered by the notebooks in `notebooks/` but we present a minimal example below:
+Your usecases should be mostly covered by the notebooks in `notebooks/`.

-TODO